medmunds/Djrill/README.rst

 An optional Django admin interface is included.
 The admin interface allows you to:

 * Check the status of your Mandrill API connection.
-* Add/disable email senders.
-* See stats on email tags and urls.
+* See stats on email senders, tags and urls.

 Installation
 ------------